Skyscraper Content the Right Way: How To Truly Help Your Readers

-What is this new kid on the block that’s messing things up?
+What is this old kid on the block that’s still messing things up?

-Much like infographics, listicles, and other hot content marketing trends before it, the original concept was brilliant.
-Its overuse and misuse are making it a menace.
+Much like infographics, listicles, and other hot content marketing trends before them, the original concept of skyscraper was brilliant.
+Its overuse and misuse make it a menace.

 What is skyscraper content?

-- Finding successful content (typically from the top search results on Google, but also on social popularity)
+- Find successful content (typically from the top search results on Google but also popular content on social).

-- Reverse engineering that content’s success by looking at who linked to or shared it
+- Reverse engineer that content’s success by evaluating who linked to or shared it.

-- Replicating its distribution strategy by contacting those who linked to or shared the original, and letting them know about your “new” content
+- Replicate its distribution strategy by contacting those who linked to or shared the original and letting them know about the “new” content.

-When I first read about skyscraper content, and the results it can produce, I have to admit I was excited and set about building it into my own content marketing planning.
+I must admit when I first read about skyscraper content and the results it could produce, I was excited and built it into my content marketing planning.

 What’s wrong with it

-The crux of my issue with so many blogs and businesses trying to outdo each other is that they seem to think skyscraper content is synonymous with length, not value.
+The crux of my issue with so many blogs and businesses trying to outdo each other is this: These content creators think skyscraper content is synonymous with length, not value.

 Creating skyscraper content that ignores true value ultimately leads to a poor reader experience.
 First, this content is written for search engines or to hit internally defined metrics, not for real readers.

-I’ve read several posts where I’m maybe a third of the way through (well over 1,000 words) and I still have not gotten to the first of the “10 tips.”
-The content creators were focused on bulking up the length and making it “comprehensive” at the expense of my sanity (and time).
+I’ve read several articles where I’m well over 1,000 words in, and I still have not gotten to the first of the “10 tips.”
+Their content creators were focused on bulking up the length and making it “comprehensive” at the expense of my sanity (and time).

-Another side-effect of conflating skyscraper content with super-long content is not making the tough decisions about what not to include.
-Actively excluding data points and fluff is a service to the reader, and a sign of a good writer.Excluding data points & fluff is a service to the reader, & a sign of a good writer says @jfdimark Click To Tweet
+Another side effect of conflating skyscraper content with super-long content is failing to make tough decisions about what not to include.
+Actively excluding data points and fluff is a service to the reader and a sign of a good writer.Excluding fluff and unnecessary data is a service to the reader, says @jfdimark via @CMIContent.
+Click To Tweet

-Don’t make me read all 10,000 words just to find the one original or useful concept — I shouldn’t be the editor of your content, you should!
+Don’t make me read all of your 10,000 words just to find the one original or useful concept — your readers shouldn’t be the editor of your content; you should.

-Unfortunately the crowds trying to create skyscraper content and focusing only on post length, will add everything they’ve ever come across in the name of “completeness” and to try to outdo their competitors.
+Unfortunately, the marketers creating skyscraper content who focus on length add everything they’ve ever come across in the name of “completeness” and to outdo their competitors.

 How to abandon unoriginal content

 Again, this isn’t to disparage the methodology of skyscraper content.
-When done well, it actually forces you to find a unique angle to elevate the existing content and make it something entirely new and your own.
+When done well, it forces you to find a unique angle to elevate the existing content and make it something new and your own.
 It can be done well in a fresh format and presentation.
 For example, you could take a long article and turn it into an easier-to-digest interactive chart.
 Or you could take turn a dense subject into a more accessible cartoon, SlideShare presentation, or video.

-Or it could be adding your own unique story, experiences, expertise, etc., to the original topic, meaning someone reading both the original and your skyscraper post would get unique value and understanding from both.
+You could add your brand’s unique story, experiences, expertise, etc., to the original topic, meaning someone reading both the original and your skyscraper post would get unique value and understanding from both.

 How to make it work

-- Genuine need – If you find content in the top three search results that historically was shared a lot, but is now outdated, inaccurate, full of broken links, etc., then it is in the readers’ interest for someone to create something better.
+- Genuine need: Find content in the top three search results that have been shared a lot but are now outdated, inaccurate, full of broken links, etc. It is in the readers’ interest for you to create something current.
 (That doesn’t necessarily mean it has to be twice as long.)

-- Unique angle – Creating nuanced content on a familiar topic is a great way to add something to the readers’ experience and teach them something new.
-Whether it’s a personal account of your own experiences, a dissenting viewpoint, or a genuinely new way to tackle an old problem, adding a fresh perspective is generally a good thing.
+- Unique angle: Creating nuanced content on a familiar topic can add something to the readers’ experience and teach them something new.
+It could be the inclusion of a personal account, a dissenting viewpoint, or a genuinely new way to tackle an old problem.

-- Focus on value, not length – Remember that skyscraper content isn’t about creating content that’s longer than what exists.
-It’s about creating 10 times better (i.e., more-valuable) content.
-As referenced earlier, this could be done by taking a huge heap of text and making it much more accessible by turning it into a video or an interactive tool; or simplifying a complex subject by visualizing it.
+- Focus on value, not text: Skyscraper content is about creating content 10 times more valuable, not 10 times longer.
+For example, take a huge heap of text and make it more accessible by turning it into a video or an interactive tool; or simplifying a complex subject by visualizing.

-As with all great ideas that work, skyscraper content is powerful, but unfortunately that means it is widely misused too.
-And that’s a shame, because when employed properly, it can be a methodology of content creation that serves readers and businesses very well.
+As with all great ideas that work, skyscraper content is powerful, but unfortunately, that means it is widely misused too.
+That’s a shame because when employed properly, it can be a methodology of content creation that serves readers and businesses well.

-The next time you think about writing that “definitive” guide that capitalizes on others’ successful content, ask yourself if it’s really needed (i.e., does it truly help your readers).
+The next time you think about writing that “definitive” guide that capitalizes on others’ successful content, ask if it’s really needed.
+Will it truly help your readers?

-If the answer isn’t a resounding “yes,” or you realize you’re only doing it for internal metrics, pause, and then go create something original that will delight your audience instead.
+If the answer isn’t a resounding “yes,” start building.
+But, if you realize you’re only doing it for internal metrics, don’t.
+Instead, go create something original that will delight your audience.